UModeler/UModeler.github.io/_sources/misctools.txt

 .. _recalculate-tangents:

 Recalculate Tangents
- If this is on, tagent vectors will be calculated every time UModeler mesh changes.
+ If this is on, tangent vectors will be calculated every time UModeler mesh changes.
 If the materials in UModeler have normal textures, this should be on.

 .. figure:: /images/UModeler_GenerateLightmapUVs.gif
    :scale: 95 %